gangtao/mltk_algo_automl/README.md

 # issues

-as the dependency requests rely on urllib3 and there is a known issue of open ssl on mac, you may need copy the python lib to replace the default one used by splunk which is under `<SPLUNK_HOME>/etc/apps/Splunk_SA_Scientific_Python_darwin_x86_64/bin/darwin_x86_64/bin/python`
+as the dependency requests rely on urllib3 and there is a known issue of open ssl on mac, you may need copy the python lib to replace the default one used by splunk which is under `<SPLUNK_HOME>/etc/apps/Splunk_SA_Scientific_Python_darwin_x86_64/bin/darwin_x86_64/bin/python` this will cause the algo failed to load refer to [https://answers.splunk.com/answers/693496/splunk-machine-learning-toolkit-error-in-loading-c.html](https://answers.splunk.com/answers/693496/splunk-machine-learning-toolkit-error-in-loading-c.html)

 the search will fail with auto-finalize under free lincese, an enterprise license is requried.